László Bárdossy: War with Great Britain and the United States

+Bárdossy standing on the right reviewing a parade on 6 December 1941.
+Bárdossy's wife is standing to his left.
+The German minister-plenipotentiary Dietrich von Jagow is standing second from the left.

 In late November 1941, Britain delivered an ultimatum to Hungary, stating that if it did not withdraw its forces from the Soviet Union by 5 December, Britain would declare war.
 Bárdossy took no action to comply, so a state of war came into effect at midnight on 6 December.
 The following day, the Japanese launched their attack on Pearl Harbor.
 Four days later, Germany declared war on the United States.
 Bárdossy was reluctant to follow suit, despite German expectations that Hungary would do so as a member of the Tripartite Pact.
 In an attempt to avoid a declaration of war, the Council of Ministers proposed breaking off diplomatic relations and expressing solidarity with the Axis powers.
+György Barcza wrote in his diary: "Pell said yesterday evening he had been with Bárdossy, who visibly agitated, had informed him Hungary was breaking off relations with America.
+Pell, who is a good friend of ours, told me that he had tried to feed Bárdossy, as an explanation for the communiquė, the suggestion being that under foreign pressure, the Hungarian government had no option, but Bárdossy had interrupted him and replied in a raised voice there was no question of foreign pressure.
+The government was breaking off diplomatic relations with the United States independently of the others, of its own free will.
+Pell tried again to make an impression on Bárdossy, as he would have liked to contrive that when he presented himself to report, he could tell Roosevelt something in favor of Hungary along the lines that having been placed under terrible German pressure and duress, we were compelled to break relatiosn with the USA.
+But Bárdossy did not want to take Pell's well intentioned hint and stuck by his assertion that there was no question of foreign influence on us; the step had been decided by the government and that was all there was to it.".

-This did not satisfy the Germans or Italians, who made their expectations clear.
+Breaking off diplomatic relations not satisfy the Germans or Italians, who made their expectations clear.
 Finally, realising that he would be unable to get approval from Parliament or Horthy for a declaration of war, Bárdossy announced a state of war with the United States at a parliamentary foreign affairs committee on 15 December.